 Substituting steel in transport vehicles with lighter alternatives has the potential to reduce fuel consumption by 10%.
 Together with improvements in energy and component efficiencies, a 50% reduction in fuel consumption and CO2 emissions of new vehicles is achievable by 2030.
 Policies and measures that benefit both the consumer and industry and that are in place over the long-term are important elements of successful transport efficiency strategies.

-The goals of the Implementing Agreement for a Programme of Research and Development on Advanced Materials for Transportation Applications (AMT IA) are to reduce weight to improve fuel efficiency without compromising safety, durability, and comfort; surface engineering including texturing coupled with advanced thin films and lubricant chemistry to reduce friction and improve durability; coating systems to manage heating and cooling, wear and greenhouse gas emission; and nano‑materials to reduce weight and improve performance.
+The goals of the ETI focusing on materials for transport (AMT) are to reduce weight to improve fuel efficiency without compromising safety, durability, and comfort; surface engineering including texturing coupled with advanced thin films and lubricant chemistry to reduce friction and improve durability; coating systems to manage heating and cooling, wear and greenhouse gas emission; and nano‑materials to reduce weight and improve performance.
 There are eight Contracting Parties, including China and Israel.

 Much automotive industry research in recent years has focused on developing thermoelectric (TE) materials able to convert heat into electricity (or reversing the process to cool down).
 Application of TE materials in vehicles includes cabin air conditioning, electricity generation from exhaust heat, and battery thermal management.